Akuli/math-derivations/README.md

 Run these commands **with the virtualenv activated** as needed:

 - Building into `html` directory: `python3 build.py`
+    - Add `--reload-browser` to send F5 to the browser window where math-derivations is open.
+        You need `sudo apt install xdotool`.
 - Building automatically when a file is saved in the editor: `make buildloop`
 - Checking links: `make linkcheck`
 - Publishing to github pages: `python3 publish.py`